mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/Glossary.rst

 .. glossary::

+    closure
+      A function that is defined within another function.
+Closures are often employed as event-handlers because they can access variables from the function the closure is nested within.
+This is useful since we are not able to explicitly pass parameters to event-handlers.

+    event-driven programming
+      A program that only executes tasks when a user specially requests a task.

+    event-handler
+      A function that processes an event.
+These functions are also called ``callback functions``.

+    event loop
+      A built-in function of a GUI toolkit that "listens" for operating system events and then calls an appropriate event-handler for each event.

+    graphical user interface
+      A user interacts with a computer program by pointing, clicking, and dragging icons and widgets in a window on a computer screen.

+    GUI
+      An abbreviation for a "graphical user interface."

     icon
       A small picture that represents some functionality in a computer program.
 A user clicks on an icon to cause an action to be performed